DavidT3/DAXA/paper/paper.md

 serendipitous or targeted studies of large samples of X-ray emitting objects.
 Once relevant observations are identified, the raw data can be downloaded (and optionally processed) through [Daxa]{.smallcaps}, or pre-processed event lists, images, and exposure maps can be downloaded if they are available.
-As we may enter an `X-ray desert', with no new X-ray missions coming online, during the next decade, archival data is going to take on an even greater importance than it already has, and enhanced access to those archives will be vital to the continuation of X-ray astronomy.
+As we may enter an `X-ray desert', with no new X-ray missions coming online, during the next decade, archival data will take on even greater importance, and enhanced access to those archives will be vital to the continuation of X-ray astronomy.

 # Statement of need
+[//]: # (; from in-solar-system objects, to )
+[//]: # (supernovae, to galaxies and galaxy clusters.)

-X-ray observations provide a powerful view of some of the most extreme processes in the Universe, and have had a profound impact on our understanding of many types of astrophysical objects; from in-solar-system objects, to supernovae, to galaxies and galaxy clusters.
+X-ray observations provide a powerful view of some of the most extreme processes in the Universe, and have had a profound impact on our understanding of many types of astrophysical objects.
 As such, access to X-ray data should be made as simple as possible, both for X-ray experts and non-specialists whose research benefits from a high-energy view; organisations such as the European Space Agency (ESA) and the High Energy Astrophysics Science Archive Research Center (HEASARC) have gone to great lengths to enable this access, and our software builds on their success.
 Through [Daxa]{.smallcaps}, most X-ray observatory archives are accessible through a single unified interface available in a programming language that is ubiquitous in astronomy (Python); locally searching for data relevant to a particular sample gives us the opportunity to better record and share the exact search parameters, through a Jupyter notebook for instance.
-X-ray data can also be particularly intimidating to those astronomers who have not used it before, which acts as a barrier to entry, limiting the reach and scientific impact of X-ray telescopes; it is in our interest to maximise the use of these data, both to support X-ray astronomy through the `X-ray desert', and to persuade funding bodies of the great need for X-ray telescopes.
-[Daxa]{.smallcaps} is particularly powerful in this regard, as it provides a normalised, simple, interface to different backend software packages (some of which can be difficult for new users), allowing for the easy processing of X-ray data to a scientifically useful state; this is in addition to the ability to download pre-processed data from many of the data archives.
+X-ray data can also be particularly intimidating to those astronomers who have not used it before, which acts as a barrier to entry, undermining the open-source nature of X-ray astronomy data, and limiting the reach and scientific impact of X-ray telescopes; it is in our interest to maximise the use of these data, both to support X-ray astronomy through the `X-ray desert', and to persuade funding bodies of the great need for further X-ray telescopes.
+Our solution is to provide a normalised interface to different backend software packages (some of which can be difficult for new users), allowing for the easy processing of X-ray data to a scientifically useful state; this is in addition to the ability to download pre-processed data from many of the data archives.

-![A flowchart giving a brief overview of the [Daxa]{.smallcaps} workflow. \label{fig:flowchart}](figures/daxa_paper_flowchart.pdf)
+![A flowchart giving a brief overview of the [Daxa]{.smallcaps} workflow.
+We indicate the different ways that [Daxa]{.smallcaps} can be used to access, process, and use archival X-ray data. \label{fig:flowchart}](figures/daxa_paper_flowchart.pdf)

 Almost every sub-field of astronomy, astrophysics, and cosmology has benefited significantly from X-ray coverage over the last three decades; the observation of X-ray cavities in galaxy clusters caused by central AGN helped to shed light